MattMiles95/PP1_Limitless/README.md

 * [Chrome Eye Dropper](https://chromewebstore.google.com/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka)
     - For sampling colours.
 * [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/)
-    - For testing foreground/background contrasts
+    - For testing foreground/background contrasts.

 ## Testing
 To ensure there were no errors in my code, each file was separately validated using direct input in the [W3C Markup Validator](https://validator.w3.org/#validate_by_input) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).